Search the collections at the Center for Jewish History

 Personal papers of the American Soviet Jewry movement activists Carol and Michael Bierman include background materials on Jews in the USSR, documents, and artifacts from demonstrations, rallies and cultural events of the movement, newsletters, pamphlets, and brochures.
 Photographs and audio and video materials pertaining to Refuseniks, Prisoners of Conscience and Jewish emigration from the Soviet Union are also included.

 The collection contains papers of the American Soviet Jewry movement activist, Carol Schapiro Kekst.
-The materials focus on the activities of the Committee of Concerned Scientists, Inc. (of which Kekst was a vice-chair) in order to protect the Soviet Jewish Refusenik scientists from state persecution and discrimination, and to defend their right to emigrate.
+The materials focus on the activities of the Committee of Concerned Scientists, Inc. (of which Kekst was a vice-chair) to protect the Soviet Jewish Refusenik scientists from state persecution and discrimination, and to defend their right to emigrate.

 Charlotte Gerber Turner Papers (P-907)